 The last time the Secretary of State was at the Dispatch Box, we discussed an internal MOD policy on torture that contravenes domestic and international law.
 She promised a review.
 Has the review happened?
 Has the policy been dumped?

 There is something unique about our armed forces: the sense of belonging, duty and pride one has in working in such a collegiate operation.
-Leaving that armed forces environment and going into the civilian world can be a culture shock, which is why we have our transition programme, which can last up to two years, in order to support people.
+Leaving that armed forces environment and going into the civilian world can be a culture shock, which is why we have our transition programme, which can last up to two years, to support people.
 Occasionally, however, extra help is needed, and I pay tribute to Combat Stress for the work it does in providing that support if it is required.

 I think the figures I have quoted speak for themselves; we are now increasing the size of the British Army.